S0urC10ud/SmarthomeProductManagement/README.md

 3. `php artisan make:model Order -msfc`
 4. `php artisan make:model Company -msfc`

-The Company-Seeder only creates exactly one instance of a company which is an exception!
+The Company-Seeder only creates exactly one instance of a company which is an exception.